 Selling a product is not the same as preparing the market to buy your new product.
 Before your product launch, your promotion should aim to build awareness.
-Refer to your research phase about your customer buying journey.
+Consider launching a full marketing campaign and refer to your research phase about your customer buying journey.
 Determining how much people know about you before they engage with your product will give you an idea of the type of content marketing you need to reach them.

 Don't just rely solely on word-of-mouth and cold calls.
 Take a more proactive approach and investment with inbound marketing.
 We've seen success for manufacturers and industrial companies that execution a promotion plan with a mix of videos, email marketing, and social media — click here to read how one manufacturer increased leads by 285%!